gihanpanapitiya/SWnet/README.md

 ```
 Zuo, Z., Wang, P., Chen, X. et al. SWnet: a deep learning model for drug response prediction from cancer genomic signatures and compound chemical structures.
 BMC Bioinformatics 22, 434 (2021). https://doi.org/10.1186/s12859-021-04352-9
 ```

+# Adding Candle Compatibility
+* The train scipts inside self-attention and multi-task folders were moved to the repository's root directory.
+* svn is used to download the data to CANDLE_DATA_DIR/Data